triton-inference-server/openvino_backend/README.md

 [`sequence_batching`](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#sequence-batcher)
 is provided, then `dynamic_batching` will be enabled with default settings.

-It is recommended to use OpenVINO dynamic batch size instead.

 ## Examples of the "config.pbtxt" file sections depending on the use case